Support - Casio Calculators

 Casio’s long history started in calculators with the launch of the Casio 14-A calculator in 1957, a revolutionary new device using 342 electric relays that solved addition, subtraction, multiplication, and division problems up to 14 digits.

 In 1985, Casio developed the fx-7000G, the first scientific calculator to incorporate graphic function.
 The fx-7000G offered 82 scientific function and held 422 bytes of programming memory.
-Today Casio fx-CG50 colour graphic calculator offers over 2,900 functions and 61,000 bytes of programming memory.
+In 2017, Casio launched the fx-CG50 colour graphic calculator offers over 2,900 functions and 61,000 bytes of programming memory.

 Blog